puntorigen/technician-booking-system/README.md

 The system leverages Groq's high-performance cloud infrastructure for fast and reliable responses.

+## Notes and Future Improvements

+### Current Limitations

+- The system currently operates in the server's local timezone
+- Booking times are stored and displayed without timezone context

 ## Docker Development

 The project includes Docker support for both development and production environments: